collab-community/journey-book/journeys/Adarsh-jaiss.md

 📌I am an open source advocate 🚩 &

-📌I am a content creator at  TWITTER, and I give talks on various twitter spaces as well.
+📌I am a content creator on Twitter, and I give talks on various Twitter spaces as well.

 📌 I am also the founder of @collab-community which has more than 500+ members, and I conduct sessions every week on our [Discord server](https://discord.com/invite/PGadh3Vyuv).